ContinuumBridge/button_client/README.md

 (This section will be expanded).
 A REST interface will be implemented, either over HTTP or using JSON over a TCP socket.
 It is assumed in the following that the bridge-app client is the client and the web-app is the server.

+All requests to the API should include the header "X-Auth-Token: galvanize".

     GET <>
     http://54.76.157.10:3005/api/buttons/
     Response: